-A recent study in the Journal of Strength & Conditioning Research examined the relationship between FMS or 1RM squat to athletic performance.
+A recent study in the Journal of Strength & Conditioning Research examined the relationship between functional movement screening or 1RM squat to athletic performance.
 25 collegiate athletes were tested for FMS and 1RM squat, while a series of fitness tests were performed subsequently: 10m sprint, 20m sprint, vertical jump and agility T-test.
-Pearson correlation coefficient analysis was applied to see if there was any relationship between either FMS or squat on test performance.

 The results showed that the FMS had no relationship to 10m sprint time (r = -0.136) or 20m sprint time (r = -.107), did not correlate to leg power in the vertical jump (r = 0.249) nor did it relate to agility (r = -0.146).
 In contrast, 1RM squat was significantly correlated to 10m sprint time (r = -0.812) and 20m sprint time (r = -0.872), and also significantly correlated to vertical jump (r = 0.869) and agility t-test (r = -0.758).
 The results of this neat experiment are neat: 1RM squat was a better indicator of 10m and 20m sprint time and vertical jump, while a functional movement screen bore no relation to any athletic performance parameter.